Why Toronto is a Runner's Paradise 🏃

 A-Skips

-Skip forward, driving one knee up while hopping on the other foot.
-Focus on quick ground contact and arm coordination.
+Skip forward, driving knee up while hopping.
 20 meters.

 ⏱️ 30 seconds